Chad Tynan: Counselor, Educator, Advocate

 Visit www.chadtynan.com or send him a message here

-Chad Tynan is a registered California intern in marriage and family therapy (IMF 85121), supervised by Dr. Tom Wooldridge (PSY25475), and co-founder of Emerge™.
+Chad Tynan is a registered California Associate Marriage and Family Therapist (AMFT85121), supervised by Dr. Tom Wooldridge (PSY25475), and co-founder of Emerge™.

 He works with individuals, couples, and families, primarily in downtown Berkeley, but also in San Francisco.
 Chad also feels passionate about the work of Emerge™ because of his expansive knowledge and acceptance of people with a broad array of sexualities, gender identities and expressions, and relationship expressions.
 Chad also has expertise in areas of substance abuse treatment and on issues at the intersections of race and class.

 Chad was the first person in his multi-racial family to be able to obtain a university education.
 He earned his Bachelor’s degree with honors in psychology from UCLA.
 He earned his Master’s degree in psychology from Golden Gate University, graduating with high honors.
 Chad’s expertise and rapport is with people seeking to find relief from a wide range of problems, whether they be grief and loss, trauma, struggles with drugs or alcohol, parenting issues, or just feeling stuck and wanting to change.